JLCR/Deep_RL_Unity_Navigation/README.md

 **dqn_agent.py:** This file contains all of the functions required for the agent to interact with the enviroment.

 **checkpoint.pth:** This file contains the trained weights of trained agent.
 You can use this file to straight away test an agent without having to train one yourself.

+**ipynb file:** This file is a Jupyter notebook used to train your agent.

 ### References